We all want our nail polish to be the perfect color, never ever chip, and have serious stamina to hold up against everything we put our nails through.

 Gel manis require UV light to cure — but repeated UV exposure isn’t the best thing for your skin.
 (If you have been living under a rock, you probably don’t need to worry about UV exposure.
 Good job staying in the shade!)

 The American Academy of Dermatology recommends wearing fingerless gloves in a UV-protective fabric when you get a gel mani.
-Because who cares if you look like a member of a street gang defends their turf through dance fighting?
+Cute idea, but no.

 What is an SNS manicure?

 SNS, or Signature Nail Systems, is a brand of dip powder.
-Dip powder manicures are made of the same material as acrylics, but they come in a pigmented powder form.
+Dip powder is made of the same material as acrylic, but they come in a pigmented powder form instead of a bottle.

-After the nail technician applies a base and primer coat to the nail, they dip your nail into the powder.
+After the nail technician applies a base and primer coat to your nail, they dip your nail into the powder.
 Each nail gets two coats, then the excess powder is brushed off and a sealing top coat is applied.
-Like gel manis, SNS is set the minute the nail tech is finished.
+Like gel manis, SNS sets the minute the nail tech is finished.
 The cost can vary widely between salons, but it typically costs around $5-10 more than gel.

-Bbecause the pigmented powder reacts with the primer and top coat, it can be hard to predict the exact color your finished SNS nails will be.
-So if you’re a Pantone geek and need your nails to be precisely #FF7F50, good luck.
+Because the pigmented powder reacts with the primer and top coat, it can be hard to predict the exact color your finished SNS nails will be.
+Look, we get that you really need it to be Pantone shade #FF7F50, but you’re gonna have to live with #FFSF51.

 How long does a dip powder manicure last?